rajateshr/MovieTestingAutomation/README.md

 -SearchKeyword-- Movie Search keyword for both sites.For example 'Pushpa The Rise Part 1' can just be searched by typing 'Pushpa' in search tab
--MovieName in IMDB--Movie Name as displayed in IMDB.For example 'Pushpa The Rise Part 1' -MovieName in Wiki--Movie name as displayed in Wikipedia..For example 'Pushpa: The Rise'
+-MovieName in IMDB--Movie Name as displayed in IMDB.For example 'Pushpa The Rise Part 1' -MovieName in Wiki--Movie name as displayed in Wikipedia..For example 'Pushpa: The Rise' With this, this project can take 'ANY' movie name and give required test results.